devtron-labs/devtron/docs/reference/glossary.md

 ### Chart Store

-A repository of Helm charts that can be used to deploy applications on Kubernetes.
+A place where all Helm charts are centrally listed for users to deploy applications on Kubernetes.
 In Devtron, the chart store is available in the left sidebar.
 You can view, configure, and deploy the existing charts or add new chart repositories too.
 [Read More...](https://docs.devtron.ai/global-configurations/chart-repo)

 ### Cluster